 Nonprofit Spotlight: CreekLands

 CreekLands, formerly known as Central Coast Salmon Enhancement, works to restore and protect watersheds, provide educational resources to the community and help revive damaged ecology.
-This year they were the recipient of Verdin’s 24-Hour Give.
-Over the years, the mission of the organization has changed and their objectives and projects have expanded.
+This year they were the recipients of Verdin’s 24-Hour Give.
+Over the years, the mission of the nonprofit organization has changed and their objectives and projects have expanded.
 A rebrand was needed to further their communications efforts with the community and raise awareness about their important purpose.
 With this rebrand came a new name and logo, which better encompasses the philanthropic efforts of the organization.
 Verdin and our partners have set CreekLands up for success with this gift of more than $130,000 in in-kind services!

 The Central Coast stands out with its beautiful landscape and wonderful environment.
 Nonprofits like CreekLands work behind the scenes to keep it that way.

 To learn more about CreekLands, check out the new website: creeklands.org.